WWE News: ‘Monday Night Raw’ Star Accused Of Having Backstage Heat, Issues Statement Within Hours Of Report

-Mere hours after the Wrestling Observer Newsletter reported that Monday Night Raw superstar Lio Rush has allegedly been “[rubbing] people the wrong way” in the locker room, the former Ring of Honor standout took to Twitter took to social media to explain his side in a lengthy statement responding to the accusations.
+Mere hours after the Wrestling Observer Newsletter reported that Monday Night Raw superstar Lio Rush has allegedly been “[rubbing] people the wrong way” in the locker room, the former Ring of Honor standout took to Twitter to explain his side in a lengthy statement responding to the accusations.

 As reported by Cageside Seats, this week’s edition of the Wrestling Observer Newsletter, which was published on Thursday, discussed the “internal heat” on Rush and how this led to WWE’s decision not to pair him up with Bobby Lashley on this week’s Monday Night Raw.
 While neither Lashley nor Rush was booked to appear on the actual show, it was just Lashley working the non-televised dark match on Raw, as his usual “hype man” Rush was nowhere to be seen.